wikimedia/cloud-wmcs-cookbooks/README.md

 # Wikimedia Cloud Services cookbooks

 ## Installation

-Using your preferred method, install spicerack, the following uses virtualenv and virtualenvwrapper.
+Using your preferred method, install spicerack, the following uses python directly.
 From the top of this repository, create a new virtualenv, and install the cookbooks (pulls the dependencies):

 ```
-dcaro@vulcanus$  mkvirtualenv cookbooks
+dcaro@vulcanus:wmcs-cookbooks$  python3 -m venv ~/.spicerack_venv
+dcaro@vulcanus:wmcs-cookbooks$  source ~/.spicerack_venv/bin/activate
-dcaro@vulcanus$  python setup.py install
+dcaro@vulcanus:wmcs-cookbooks$  python setup.py install
 ```

 To configure the cookbooks, just run the config generation script from the top of the repo, and follow the instruction:

 ```
-dcaro@vulcanus$ wmcs utils/generate_wmcs_config.sh
+dcaro@vulcanus:wmcs-cookbooks$ utils/generate_wmcs_config.sh
 ```

 This will generate the configuration files needed to run the cookbooks directly from this repository.

 Now from anywhere , you should be able to run the `cookbook` command (adding something like `-c ~/.config/spicerack/cookbook.yaml` if you did not create the `/etc/spicerack/config.yaml` link).

 **NOTE**: make sure you are in the virtualenv we created (`workon cookbooks`).

 ```
-dcaro@vulcanus$ cookbook -l wmcs
+dcaro@vulcanus:wmcs-cookbooks$ cookbook -l wmcs
 cookbooks
 `-- wmcs
     |-- wmcs.ceph